wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishtop_options.rst

 	If a tag include option is the first of any tag selection options, all tags are first marked excluded.

--L limit
+-L <limit>

 	Sets the upper limit of incomplete transactions kept before the oldest transaction is force completed.
 A warning record is synthesized when this happens.
 This setting keeps an upper bound on the memory usage of running queries.
 Defaults to 1000 transactions.

--n name
+-n <name>

 	Specify the name of the varnishd instance to get logs from.
 If -n is not specified, the host name is used.

--N filename
+-N <filename>

 	Specify the filename of a stale VSM instance.
 When using this option the abandonment checking is disabled.

--p period
+-p <period>

 	Specified the number of seconds to measure over, the default is 60 seconds.
 The first number in the list is the average number of requests seen over this time period.
+This option has no effect if -1 option is also used.

--q query
+-q <query>

 	Specifies the VSL query to use.

--r filename
+-r <filename>

 	Read log in binary file format from this file.
 The file can be created with ``varnishlog -w filename``.